Do you need a visa to stay in the Netherlands?

 Staying longer than three months

 If a person wishes to stay in the Netherlands for longer than three months this cannot be classed as a tourist stay.
 He or she must apply for a provisional residence permit (machtiging tot voorlopig verblijf, MVV).
-EU members and a few other countries are exempt from this, however, please note that an application for a residence permit must still be filed.
-Click here for a list of countries who do not require an MVV for longer stays.
+Citizens from the EU, EEA or Switzerland are exempt from this.
 After arrival in the Netherlands, you will need to apply for a residence permit (verblijfsvergunning, VVR).